 2. Sideways Head Bobbing

-This may be the sign of the duck’s bossy behaviour, usually seen in the female duck.
+This may be a sign of the duck’s bossy behaviour, usually seen in the female duck.
 She could be trying to control other female ducks or her ducklings by bobbing her head sideways.

-The head tilting behaviour of ducks usually shows their curiosity.
-They might be watching for any sort of danger around in the surrounding area.
+The head-tilting behaviour of ducks usually shows their curiosity.
+They might be watching for any sort of danger in the surrounding area.